hammerlab/guacamole/README.md

 ```
 scripts/guacamole somatic-joint \
-    src/test/resources/cancer-wgs1/normal.bam \
-    src/test/resources/cancer-wgs1/primary.bam \
+    src/test/resources/synth1.normal.100k-200k.withmd.bam \
-    src/test/resources/cancer-wgs1/recurrence.bam \
+    src/test/resources/synth1.tumor.100k-200k.withmd.bam \
-    --reference-fasta src/test/resources/hg19.partial.fasta \
+    --reference-fasta /path/to/your/b37.fasta \
-    --reference-fasta-is-partial \
-    --loci chr11,chr5,chr22,chr8,chr19,chr1,chr15,chr12,chr18,chr20,chr2,chr13,chr7,chr14,chr3,chr17,chr4,chr6,chr9,chrX,chr10,chr21,chr16 \
-    --out-dir /tmp/test-guacamole-vcfs
+    --out /tmp/out.vcf
 ```

+Change the reference fasta above to point to a local copy of the B37 human reference.

-This will call germline and somatic small variants from a set of test BAMs using the `somatic-joint` caller, which can call variants from any number of samples from the same patient.
-(The `--loci` argument is needed due to a peculiarity of our test dataset, and is not necessary in general.
-Also, in a production run, you would want to pass a regular fasta file with the `--reference-fasta` argument and omit the `--reference-fasta-is-partial` option.)
+This calls germline and somatic variants from some small test BAMs using the *joint-caller* variant caller, which can works with any number of tumor/normal samples from the same patient.
+It takes around 2 minutes to run on my 2015 MacBook.

 Try
 ```